-Many new parents find it difficult to resist buying a new bedding set for their baby-to-be, often spending hundreds of dollars on sets that include sheets, blankets, throw pillows and bumpers.
-After all, they want baby to be comfortable, and if they sell it, it must be safe to use, right?
+Many new parents find it difficult to resist buying a new bedding set for their baby-to-be, often spending hundreds of dollars on sets that include sheets, blankets, throw pillows, and bumpers.
+After all, they want the baby to be comfortable, and if companies sell it, it must be safe to use, right?

 Before introducing your baby to the nursery, take some time to consider your nursery environment.
 Does the room get especially hot during the day?
 Is the crib ever exposed to direct sunlight?
 What measures have you taken to ensure the room stays cool and comfortable?

-Installing a ceiling fan is an easy, yet commonly overlooked, way to protect your baby from overheating - a known risk factor of SIDS.
-In fact, a study published in The Archives of Pediatrics and Adolescent Medicine reported that infants who sleep under a ceiling fan reduce their risk of SIDS by 72%.
+Installing a ceiling fan is an easy, yet commonly overlooked, way to protect your baby from overheating, a known risk factor for SIDS.
+In fact, a study published in the Archives of Pediatrics and Adolescent Medicine reported that infants who sleep under a ceiling fan reduce their risk of SIDS by 72%.
 Still, many parents opt for theme-enhancing light fixtures, such as beaded chandeliers, unaware of the difference a ceiling fan could make.

 Window dressings are another area where parents sometimes fail to make a practical choice.
 Even if your nursery seems cool, it's a good idea to install heat-reflecting, UV-blocking drapes.
-Have your heart fixed on more delicate curtains?
+Do you have your heart fixed on more delicate curtains?
 A set of heavy blinds should take care of the problem.